pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2a-onprem.md

     ```bash
     streamtool startdomain && streamtool startinstance
     ```
     1. Configure your certificates and keystore.
-The Streams Runner uses the Streams REST API for Beam metrics and job status, and `java` will reject the connection if the certificate is not trusted or does not match the host name.
+Streams Runner uses the Streams REST API for Beam metrics and job status, and `java` will reject the connection if the certificate is not trusted or does not match the host name.
 Creating and configuring certificates is beyond